 Forensic Hypnosis / F.I.M.E.T (Forensic and Investigative Memory Enhancing Techniques)

 The Forensic and Investigative Memory Enhancing Techniques (F.I.M.E.T) techniques may or may not include the use of light hypnosis depending on whether or not it is appropriate to do so.
 We do use light hypnosis on many occasions, as it is a very straightforward way of enabling a client to relax, feel safe and focus solely on reporting everything that comes to mind.
 On other occasions, however, we specifically don’t use hypnosis because of the negative view that British Criminal Courts have upon testimony revealed under the influence of hypnosis.
 Here we would use some relaxation techniques (which have the same benefits of allowing a client to feel calm, safe and focused) instead.

-Prior to a Forensic Hypnosis session it would always be discussed with a client as to whether or not he/she may wish to use the resulting information in a Criminal Court.
+Prior to a Forensic Hypnosis session, I always discuss with a client as to whether or not they may wish to use the resulting information in a Criminal Court.
 The techniques used are not in any way suggestive or directive or leading: they merely enable a client to recall an event by creating a safe and non-judgmental atmosphere, in conjunction with using proven memory enhancing and psychotherapeutic techniques.
-These memory enhancing techniques include several that are commonly used in the Cognitive Interview (CI) and Enhanced Cognitive Interview (ECI) processes.
+The Cognitive Interview (CI) and Enhanced Cognitive Interview (ECI) processes include several of these memory enhancing techniques.
 The CI and ECI are interviewing techniques designed to enhance memory in co-operative interviewees (usually witnesses and victims of crime but, in some cases, suspects) and to obtain as much accurate information as possible.
 This is mainly done using two distinct types of investigation:-

 Critical Incident Debriefing (CID)